Sequence and Consequence: Does Stalnaker's Thesis motivate ?

-\begin{theorem} The logic of tree models is \stal. \end{theorem} \begin{proof}[Proof sketch] Given a finite order frame $\seq{W, <}$, we generate an isomorphic tree frame by recursively associating each world $w$ with a tree $\tau_w$ over $W$, setting $\tau_w(\seq{}) = w$ and $\tau_w(\seq{n}+\alpha) = \tau_v(\alpha)$, where $v$ is the world $n+1$ steps out from $w$ in $<_w$ if there is one, otherwise the last world in $<_w$.
-Then we can show that $u<_w v$ iff $\tau_u \prec_{\tau_w} \tau_v$. \end{proof} Moreover, we will have tree models where failures of Flattening (even with Boolean $p,q,r$) have non-zero probability.
-For instance, consider three atoms $p,q,r$ and a tree where $p$ is false at the root and $q$ is false at the first $p$-branch; suppose $n$ is the number of that branch.
-For the $p,q,r$-instance of Flattening to be true at such a tree, we would need that the first branch of the $n^{th}$ branch where $pq$ is true and the first branch of the starting tree where $pq$ is true have the same valuation for $r$.
-But these valuations are fully independent, and so there is non-zero probability that they differ.\footnote{Note, however, that there are \emph{some} non-theorems of \stal that always have probability 1 in tree models with product measures, including all the theorems of \textsf{S5}.
-An interesting question which we leave open here is how to characterize the set of sentences that always have probability 1 in such models---could it simply be $\mathsf{C2+S5}$?}
+\begin{theorem} The logic of tree models is \stal. \end{theorem} \begin{proof}[Proof sketch] Given a finite order frame $\seq{W, <}$, we generate an equivalent tree frame by recursively associating each $w\in W$ with a tree $\xi_w$ over $W$, setting $\xi_w(\seq{}) = w$ and $\xi_w(\seq{n}+\tau) = \xi_v(\tau)$, where $v$ is the world $n+1$ steps out from $w$ in $<_w$ if there is one, and otherwise, the last world in $<_w$.
+Then we can show that $u<_w v$ iff $\xi_u \prec_{\xi_w} \xi_v$. \end{proof} Moreover, we will have tree models where counterexamples to Flattening---even with Boolean $p,q,r$---have non-zero probability.
+For instance, consider a tree where $p$ is false at the root and $q$ is false at the first $p$-branch; suppose $n$ is the number of that branch.
+The $p,q,r$-instance of Flattening will be false if the first branch of the $n^{th}$ branch where $pq$ is true and the first branch of the starting tree where $pq$ is true do not have the same valuation for $r$.
+But these valuations are fully independent, and so there is non-zero probability that they indeed do differ.\footnote{Note, however, that there are \emph{some} non-theorems of \stal that always have probability 1 in tree models with product-like measures, including all the theorems of \textsf{S5}.
+An interesting question, which we leave open here, is how to characterize the set of sentences that always have probability 1 in such models.
+Could it simply be $\mathsf{C2+S5}$?}